-Тhe Project ‘Ensuring the Highest Degree of Privacy and Personal Data Protection through Innovative Tools for SMEs and Citizens — SMEDATA’ is co-funded by the European Commission under the Rights, Equality and Citizenship 2014-2020 Program of the European Union.
+Тhe Project “Ensuring the Highest Degree of Privacy and Personal Data Protection through Innovative Tools for SMEs and Citizens — SMEDATA II” is co-funded by the European Commission under the Rights, Equality and Citizenship 2014-2020 Programme of the European Union.

-- To ensure the effective application of the General Data Protection Regulation through awareness, multiplying training and sustainable capacity building for SMEs and legal professionals.
+- Ensuring the effective application of the General Data Protection Regulation (GDPR) through awareness, multiplying training and sustainable capacity building for SMEs and legal professionals.

 Planned Work Packages